IoT Pilot Project

 If you’re already aligned with one of the major vendors with IoT solutions, it’s easier for you to leverage their lab for your pilot projects.
 However, you’re tied to their product suite and may miss out on solutions that may fit your needs better.
 With the lack of standardization and the continuing fragmentation of the IoT vendor market, it’s a good idea to keep your options open.

 One advantage with the “Independent IoT Lab” model is that you don’t need to be tied to any one vendor and you can negotiate your desire to assess multiple vendors in advance.
-The “Independent IoT Lab” model gives you the opportunity to test multiple solution approaches using multiple vendors to solve the same use case.
-This provides you with the ability to compare and contrast performance of the overall solution prototypes.
+The “Independent IoT Lab” model gives you the opportunity to test multiple solution approaches using multiple vendors to solve the same Applications.
+This provides you with the ability to compare and contrast the performance of the overall solution prototypes.